0-SiddharthJoshi-0/Simple-Web-Music-Player/README.md

 # Simple-Web-Music-Player
 # Web Application

 This project is a basic web application that features user login, a music player, and various interactive components such as a song list, favorites, and history.
-The application is built using HTML, CSS, Angular js,and JavaScript.
+The application is built using HTML, CSS,and JavaScript.

 ## Files